LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 * Customize reports in Report Builder - allows users to customize reports and save them within the 'My Reports' folder.
 * Share reports in Report Builder - allows users to share reports with other account users by saving them in the my account folder

-  **Note:** These permissions are disabled for both agent manager and campaign manager roles by default.
+  {: .notice} These permissions are disabled for both agent manager and campaign manager roles by default.

 To enable permissions:

-1. In the Users tab, click on the profiles page.
+1. In the users tab, click on the profiles page.
 2. Click on the ‘agent manager’ or ‘campaign manager’ profile.
 The edit profile page will open.
 3. Under permissions, scroll down to the Report Builder permissions listed above and enable the permissions you wish the user to have.
 4. Click **Save**.